On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Introduction

 \section{Introduction}

-Ultralight bosons with masses below the eV scale are cold dark matter candidates with a very high occupation number, allowing for a description as classical waves~\cite{Hu:2000ke, Hui:2016ltb, Hui:2021tkt}.
+Ultralight bosons with masses below the eV scale are cold dark matter candidates with a very high occupation number, and can be described by classical waves~\cite{Hu:2000ke,Hui:2016ltb,Hui:2021tkt}.
 A particularly well motivated class of candidates are axions or more generally pseudo-Nambu Goldstone bosons resulting from the spontaneous breaking of a continuous, global symmetry, also called axion-like particles (ALPs).
 They are low-energy signatures in extensions of the Standard Model (SM) models in which an accidental global symmetry of the Standard Model, a different internal global symmetry, or a larger spacetime symmetry is spontaneously broken.
 This type of dark matter cannot be thermally produced but can be produced via the misalignment mechanism~\cite{Turner:1983sj, Turner:1983he}.
 As a result, they oscillate with an amplitude determined by the local dark matter density and their mass

 where $|\beta |\propto 10^{-3}$ is the virial dark matter velocity.
 The phenomenology of such a dark matter candidate differs significantly from particle-like dark matter candidates that could be observed with direct or indirect detection techniques.
 Instead, interactions between ultralight dark matter and the SM can induce oscillating variations of fundamental constants~\cite{Arvanitaki:2014faa}.
 Importantly, the behaviour of the dark matter wave depends on the local matter potential sourced by massive bodies such as the earth~\cite{Hees:2018fpg}.
-For interactions quadratic in the dark matter field, this source term induces an effective mass term near the massive body.
-Depending on the sign of the quadratic interaction term this results in a screening effect rendering ground-based experiments less sensitive or gives rise to an unphysical parameter space for which the prediction of the signal becomes unreliable~\cite{Hees:2018fpg, Banerjee:2022sqg}.
+For quadratic interactions in the dark matter field, this source term induces an effective mass term near the massive body.
+Depending on the sign of the quadratic interaction term this results in a screening effect rendering ground-based experiments less sensitive or gives rise to an non-perturbative field values~\cite{Hees:2018fpg, Banerjee:2022sqg}.